‘Game Of Thrones’ Season 7 Finale Cliffhanger To Focus On Jon Snow Again?

 It was previously reported that Jon would form a small yet powerful army whose goal is to capture a Walker to prove its existence to Westeros.
 Beric Dondarrion, Tormund Giantsbane, Thoros of Myr, Ser Jorah, The Hound, and the long-lost Gendry, will reportedly help Jon in the daunting expedition.

-Jon still knows nothing about his parents Rhaegar Targaryen and Lyanna Stark, but the discovery will happen in Game of Thrones Season 7.
+Jon still knows nothing about his parents, Rhaegar Targaryen and Lyanna Stark, but the discovery will happen in Game of Thrones Season 7.
 Another possible cliffhanger is the moment Jon will find out about them in the crypts of Winterfell.
 Redditor jamieandclaire thinks Jon will venture down to the crypts, but instead of visiting Ned’s tomb which was his original purpose, he will discover a tomb prepared for him.

 “He finds his way is blocked by rocks and rubble from the collapse.
 He considers going back, but something catches his eye beyond the obstruction.
 He begins pulling at stones, and sees another tomb, prepared and empty.
 Clambering over the debris, he walks to the tomb and holds out the torch in the darkness, wiping away the dust from the slab.”

 The slab, of course, reveals who he really is.
-The Redditor believes the reason why the tomb was deep down in the crypts is because Ned still wanted to honor her sister, but not endanger Jon.
+The Redditor believes the reason why the tomb was deep down in the crypts is because Ned still wanted to honor his sister, but not endanger Jon.

-This could indeed happen because in the Game of Thrones books, Jon had dreams in which he would visit the crypts.
+This could indeed happen because in the A Song of Ice and Fire books, Jon had dreams in which he would visit the crypts.
 “And then I find myself in front of the door to the crypts.
 It’s black inside, and I can see the steps spiraling down.
 Somehow I know I have to go down there, but I don’t want to.
 I’m afraid of what might be waiting for me,” a passage read.

 However, this does not seem to be an ending that will bring fans to the edge of their seats.
 There’s a possibility of the Night King finally attacking the kingdoms with Daenerys Targaryen and her dragons swooping in.